Dream-Bean/FinalGame/README.md

 Commit #5: Implemented massive overhaul of the game in responsive to shifting our
             design of the game.
 Using new art assets, and implementing the prefabs and physics of the game as well as basic world building.

+Commit #6: Implemented scene transition based on player hitting the endpoint of the
+            map.
+Also added sound, and touched up borders.